YWCA Elm Centre

-This two-building complex is home to the residential, administrative and community service facilities for YWCA Toronto.
+This two-building complex in downtown Toronto houses residential, administrative and community services for YWCA Toronto.
 The Jean Tweed Centre, which works with women facing substance abuse, and Wigwamen Inc., an aboriginal housing development organization, are partners in the project.
-The complex is organized around an internal courtyard and provides offices, meeting and multi-purpose rooms, and community services for the three organizations.
+The complex is organized around an internal courtyard, and provides offices, food services, retail, meeting and multi-purpose rooms, and community services for the three organizations.
 A playground for the children of all residents is also nestled within the courtyard.

 The residential floors of the complex contain 300 residential units for YWCA Toronto and Wigwamen tenants.
 YWCA Toronto’s administrative offices are housed in the heritage structure on Elm.
 The northern block is set back from the heritage building but is linked with a new Atrium to highlight its original relationship with Elm Street.
 The streetscape has been similarly designed to complement the heritage character.